 Cross tracks only at designated pedestrian or railroad crossings.
 Observe all warning signs and signals at railroad grade crossings or near railroad tracks.

 Never walk around lowered gates or past flashing lights.
 It’s illegal and dangerous.
-If there is danger to life or limb or if police are needed, dial 911.
+If there is a danger to life or limb or if police are needed, dial 911.

 Do not wear headphones when near railroad tracks and/or crossings.